Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 \subsection{Remnant formation}

 The mass of the compact object remnant is computed based on the delayed supernova model from \citet{Fryer_2012}.
-This prescription gives the mass of the stellar remnant as a function of CO core mass, where the latter is determined in \texttt{SeBa} based on the fits of \citet{Hurley2000}.
+This prescription determines the mass of the stellar remnant as a function of CO core mass at the onset of the core-collapse.
+The latter is determined in \texttt{SeBa} based on the fits of \citet{Hurley2000}.
 The natal kick velocity for BHs is calculated as

 where $f_{\rm b}$ is the fallback fraction \citep{Fryer_2012}, $M_{\rm NS}$ is the canonical neutron star mass ($M_{\rm NS} = 1.4 M_{\odot}$) and $v_{\rm kick}$ is a random kick velocity drawn from the distribution inferred by \citet{Verbunt2017} from proper motion measurements of pulsars.
 We determine the change in the inner and outer orbit due to the core collapse of any of the stars in the triple system based on the formalism developed in \citet{Pijloo2012}.